66% waitlist reduction from first appointment to diagnosis with QbTest

 School observations are one of the most common ADHD assessment methods for children since they can be a critical adjunct to parent and teacher reports.
 Despite its benefits, organizing a school observation comes with some challenges.

-The AfC team reported that they would have to conduct school observations as school forms would frequently not report the presence of ADHD adequately.
-AfC informed these visits to be time intensive, requiring coordination with the school and often taking a couple of months to coordinate, complete and write up.
-In the six months prior to the induction of QbTest, Ciaran completed 22 school observations.
+The AfC team reported that they would have to conduct school observations, as school forms would frequently not report the presence of ADHD adequately.
+AfC described these visits as time-intensive, requiring coordination with the school and often taking a couple of months to coordinate, complete, and write up.
+In the six months before the introduction of Qbtesting, Ciaran completed 22 school observations.

-Since the introduction of QbTest this has been reduced to four school observations, a reduction of 82%.
+Since the introduction of objective testing, this has been reduced to four school observations, a reduction of 82%.

 – Dr. Jo Steer

-As part of their evaluation, AfC conducted a survey amongst clinicians within the Emotional Health Service.
-Here’s what they found about their experience using QbTest as part of the ADHD pathway:
+As part of their evaluation, AfC surveyed clinicians within the Emotional Health Service.
+Here’s what they found about the experience of using digital ADHD testing as part of the ADHD pathway:

-• Results from QbTest were helpful in understanding their client’s symptoms
+• Results from objective testing were helpful in understanding patient symptoms

-Clinicians found most benefit in cases where there was limited screening evidence available to put a young person forward for a full ADHD assessment.
-Situations where evidence was lacking, or where symptoms may be masked in the school environment are few examples.
+Clinicians found the most benefit in cases where there was limited screening evidence available to put a young person forward for a full ADHD assessment.
+Situations where evidence was lacking, or where symptoms may be masked in the school environment.
+Here are a few examples:

-Another reported that QbTest had been particularly useful “in cases where there is no second setting and in cases where families report symptoms of ADHD but the school does not see those symptoms or vice versa.”
+Another reported that our objective test had been particularly useful “in cases where there is no second setting and in cases where families report symptoms of ADHD but the school does not see those symptoms or vice versa.”

-QbTest reports are visual and help facilitate communication with patients and families.
-The one thing that Jo says she likes about the QbTest report is its graphic element.
-She states that the clear visual presentation of the hyperactivity graph and the comparison with age and sex-matched norm groups makes it easier to share them with clients.
+Our digital ADHD test reports are visual and help facilitate communication with patients and families.
+The one thing that Jo says she likes about the Qbtesting report is its graphic element.
+The visual presentation of the hyperactivity graph and the comparison with age and sex-matched norm groups helps patient communications.

 “Since results are broken down by quarter, you see potentially how hyperactivity is increasing the longer the test goes, and looking at the [omission and commission errors] helps us explain the diagnosis to families and schools.”